yangchunluo/CarND-Traffic-Sign-Classifier-Project/README.md

 - validation set accuracy of 96.1%
 - test set accuracy of 93.8%

 I started with basic LeNet CNN architecture.
-It was chosen because it is proven to work with the handle written letters.
+It was chosen because it was proven to work well with the handle written letters.
 Traffic sign recognition is not fundamentally different from handle written letters.
 CNN architecture can capture the local patterns through convolution and gradually build up the depth of dimension by learning more and more complex features.

-During training, I observed that after 10 epochs, there is quite a bit of gap between training and validation set accuracy: while the training accuracy is 98.2%, the validation accuracy plateaued at only 87.4%.
-This indicates that the model is overfitting the training data.
+During training, I observed that after 10 epochs, there was quite a bit of gap between training and validation set accuracy: while the training accuracy was 98.2%, the validation accuracy plateaued at only 87.4%.
+This indicates that the model was overfitting the training data.

 My solution was to add a dropout layer (keep_prob=0.5) after the first fully-connected layer.
 Dropout can force the network to learn redundant features and mitigate overfitting.
 This improved the validation accuracy a bit, but still not to the point of satisfaction.

 I further added another dropout layer (keep_prob=0.5) after the second fully-connected layer.
 Due to this addition, I increased the number of training epochs.
-The fixed learning rate of 0.001 is too high in the later phase of the training.
+The fixed learning rate of 0.001 was too high in the later phase of the training.
 So I employed an exponential decay on the learning rate, of 0.96 per each epoch.

 After these changes, the gap between training and validation accuracy is reduced significantly.
 After 10 epochs, the validation accuracy still increases steadily around 93%.
 I increased the number of epochs to 20 and the validation accuracy plateaued around 96%.